infinum/eightshift-docs/docs/advanced/helpers-error-logger.md

 Object trait is located in `Eightshift Libs`.
 To extend it, use `Eightshift_Libs\Helpers\Error_Logger` namespace.

-If you are working with Ajax or REST API in your project this logger will come in handy.
+If you are working with Ajax or REST API in your project, this logger will come in handy.
 We have created this simple trait helper that you can use in any PHP class as a [trait](/eightshift-docs/docs/guides/extending-classes).
 To see all the class helper go [here](https://github.com/infinum/eightshift-libs/blob/develop/src/helpers/trait-error-logger.php) and help your selves.

 ## rest_response_handler

-Ensure correct response for rest using handler function.
+Ensure correct response for rest using the handler function.

 * @param integer     $code   Response Status code.
 * @param string      $status Response Status name. (success/error).